Limerick respond with nerveless self-belief to draw with Tipperary

 They actually pushed five clear after the restart but the enforced stoppage proved itself to be a momentum breaker yet again.
 Limerick gathered in the shadow of the Mackey stand.
 John Kiely told hurler of the year Gearóid Hegarty to limber up and sent him in.

 It was that.
 Before the game, a relaxed John Kiely allowed that stray passes and untidy handling would be forgivable after the long break.
 If so, the All-Ireland champions skipped a free pass.
 There were mistakes but the quality from both teams was high and they retreated at the break with 0-12 each on the board.
-Neither Kiely nor Liam Sheedy were up for gambling on this encounter, naming -and sticking with- conspicuously strong teams before the throw-in.
+Neither Kiely nor Sheedy were up for gambling on this encounter, naming - and sticking with - conspicuously strong teams before the throw-in.
 Already, in early May, the teams have half a mind on the more serious business of summer.

 Some things hadn’t changed.
 Limerick presented a formidable physical collective, all the more in the striped commemorative shirts they wore for the occasion.
 From the beginning, they tried to engage the high pressing intensity which the Tipp defensive collective met with composure, with Bryan McGrath enjoying an impressive first half in an entertaining battle with Séamus Flanagan in the first quarter and, again, in the second half.

-Séamus Flanagan led the scoring for Limerick with three of his trademark points, coming infield to collect a pass and drifting away from his marker to create the space for those efficient, high percentage strikes.
-He had a no-nonsense 0-3but Tipp’ were successful in closing down the fringe spaces where Limerick are capable of hurting teams with distance strikes.
+Flanagan led the scoring for Limerick with three of his trademark points, coming infield to collect a pass and drifting away from his marker to create the space for those efficient, high-percentage strikes.
+He had a no-nonsense 0-3, but Tipp were successful in closing down the fringe spaces where Limerick are capable of hurting teams with distance strikes.

-There was no disguising that Tipp’ wanted to make a statement here in the opening evening of a hectic hurling season.
+There was no disguising that Tipp wanted to make a statement here in the opening evening of a hectic hurling season.
 Early in the second half, the team responded to Sheedy’s overtures on the sideline and reached a pitch that the champions struggled to reach.
-They helped their visitors with a succession of fouls which Jason Forde gratefully converted, pushing Tipperary into that five point lead going into that final quarter.
+They helped their visitors with a succession of fouls which Forde gratefully converted, pushing Tipperary into that five-point lead going into that final quarter.

 Substitutes: 18 P Casey (0-2) for D Dempsey (46 mins), 22 C Lynch for 8 D O Donovan (46 mins), 21 G Hegarty for 12 C Boylan (55 mins), 23 D O’Connell for 13 A Breen (60 mins), 24 B O’Grady for 8 W O’Donoghue (66 mins),